korobochkin/bbpress-permalinks-with-id/README.md

  * site.com/forums/topic/2/

 ## Create a .zip plugin for WordPress
-To compile dist just hit npm install and then run grunt default task (working plugin in .zip archives will be created at dist/ folder).
+To compile dist just hit npm install and then run grunt default task (working plugin in .zip archive will be created at dist/ folder).